php-fig/fig-standards/proposed/internationalisation-meta.md

 ### 3.1.
 Goals

-* Provide a method by which an unattached component may display a message in a language other than the one in which the component was written in.
+* Provide a method for an indepedent component to display a message in a language other than the one in which the component was written in.

 ### 3.2.
 Non-Goals